ohmcodes/AWS-EC2-NGINX-OBS-Multi-Streaming/README.md

 # AWS-EC2-NGINX-OBS-Multi-Streaming with Stunnel for RTMPS
 AWS-EC2/NGINX/OBS Multi Streaming for Free!

+## you can do this method to WSL, search in microsoft store and download ubuntu18 because AWS can easily remove you in free tier if your data get higher

 ## 1. Initialization: EC2 Setup
 * Log in to AWS
 * Go to AWS Console